 Oregon posts subsidy recipient data on the state’s Open Data portal.
 The portal includes the most important transparency elements for most of major programs such as company names and subsidy amounts, but the Long-Term Enterprise Zone program provides only company names and subsidy amounts.

 Tax-based subsidy costs are included in the state’s Tax Expenditure Reports, which also include valuable information on the performance of programs.
 The state reports selected costs under the GASB 77 rule.
-Almost two-third of localities and half of school districts have reported lost revenues under the rule.
+Almost two-thirds of localities and half of school districts have reported lost revenues under the rule.

 All tax-based subsidies in the state sunset every six years unless they are renewed by legislators.
 The renewal process requires the Legislative Revenue Office to evaluate performance of programs on the same timetable.